DioneProtocol/odysseygo/tests/fixture/testnet/local/README.md

 `--chain-config-dir` and ensuring the C-Chain config file exists at `[chain-config-dir]/C/config.json`.

-TODO(marun) Enable configuration of X-Chain and P-Chain.
+TODO(marun) Enable configuration of X-Chain and O-Chain.

 ### Network env